-85% of the Company's total assets (by value) consists of investments for which no quoted market price is available.
+The Company held an investment for which no quoted market price is available.
 Unquoted investments are measured at fair value by management using modeled pricing data obtained from Cooperatieve Centrale Raiffeisen-Boerenleenbank B.A., trading as Rabobank International (the "Bank").
 The Bank's valuation models take into account market credit and revaluation spreads, a review of instruments with similar characteristics, consideration of the credit quality of the reference portfolios and any recent transactions.